 The Supreme Court decision does not mean employers can forget about vaccination, testing and exclusion from work policies.
 For example, in office settings in Rhode Island, employers can only avoid a mandatory mask policy if the employer obtains proof of vaccination.
 In Boston, most employers open to the public have to require vaccination of their employees and customers.
 Further, federal and state agencies and lawmakers who were waiting to see what happened with the ETS may now decide to implement new vaccine, testing and exclusion mandates.
 We will provide updates and guidance as these issues continue to evolve.

-The Employment & Labor Practice Group at Partridge Snow & Hahn is available to answer questions about COVID-19 in the workplace and additional information and resources are available on the PSH COVID-19 Advisory Group page.
+The Employment & Labor Practice Group at Partridge Snow & Hahn is available to answer questions about COVID-19 in the workplace.

-Date Created

-January 18, 2022
+Date Created January 18, 2022